DaveSkender/Stock.Indicators/indicators/Keltner/README.md

 ```

 The first `N-1` periods will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

+:warning: **Warning**: The first `N+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### KeltnerResult